NIH Intramural Center for Alzheimer’s and Related Dementias

 Stimulating and Accelerating Alzheimer's and Related Dementias Research at NIH

-Through the NIH Center for Alzheimer's and Related Dementias (CARD), researchers work across scientific domains and disease boundaries to bridge basic, preclinical, and clinical research with the goal of accelerating translational research on these devastating diseases.
+Through NIH’s new intramural effort, the Center for Alzheimer's and Related Dementias (CARD), researchers work across scientific domains and disease boundaries to bridge basic, preclinical, and clinical research with the goal of accelerating translational research on these devastating diseases.

 Mission & Philosophy